 The newly-opened waterpark was created with the purpose of providing a place of retreat within the city, offering enjoyment and sites to see for city residents.
 In particular, the area was built to ensure safe usage with the thorough management of safety and water quality to maintain the standards of other waterpark facilities children usually frequent.

-The Jungnang Camp Ground Waterpark will operate from 11am to 5pm (closed Mondays) with 20 minutes break in operation every 40 minutes.
-Available on a first-come, first-served basis with no age limits (children under seven years of age must be accompanied with a guardian), operation hours will be implemented upon a flexible schedule depending upon the amount of people using the facilities and the current weather conditions.
+The Jungnang Camp Ground Waterpark will operate from 11 am to 5 pm (closed on Mondays) with 20 minutes break in operation every 40 minutes.
+Available on a first-come, first-served basis with no age limits (children under seven years of age must be accompanied with a guardian), operation hours will be implemented upon a flexible schedule depending upon the number of people using the facilities and the current weather conditions.

 The 2018 Jungnang Camp Ground Starry Night Family Cinema is scheduled to open at the Jungnang Camp Ground’s grass plaza for three days from Thursday, August 9, to Saturday, August 11, the day after the opening of the Jungnang Camp Ground Waterpark.
 The camp ground’s lawn area will be transformed into a movie theater, the waterpark into an outdoor kids’ café, and the Jungnang Forest into a hands-on ecology zone.
 The entire park will turn into a multiplex facility within nature, complete with a movie theater and play areas.

 The waterpark will assign safety personnel and equip lighting to ensure visiting children are able to play late into the day, from 5 pm to 10 pm, especially during the event period.
 In addition, programs including a variety of hands-on booths, from 5 pm to 10 pm, and nighttime insect explorations, from 7 pm to 9 pm, are scheduled to be held upon the start of the summer vacation so children can enjoy their free time, running and playing at the park to their heart’s content.